bespinian/serverless-workshop/README.md

 ### Steps

 1. Go to the [AWS Lambda UI](https://console.aws.amazon.com/lambda)
-2. Click on `Create function`
+2. Click on `Functions` in the left navigation
-3. Choose `myFunctionLogged-AWSUSER` as the function name, replacing `AWSUSER` with you user name.
+3. Choose the function `my-function-AWSUSER`, which you created in level 0
-4. Choose `Node.js 14.x` as the runtime
-5. Open the section `Change default execution role` and note that the UI automatically creates an execution role behind the scenes, granting the function certain privileges for writing logs to CloudWatch
-6. Click on `Create function`
-7. Copy the code from [./level-1/index.js](https://github.com/bespinian/serverless-workshop/blob/main/level-1/index.js) and paste it into the code editor field
+4. Copy the code from [./level-1/function/index.js](https://github.com/bespinian/serverless-workshop/blob/main/level-1/function/index.js) and paste it over the existing code in the editor field
-8. Press the `Deploy` button
+5. Press the `Deploy` button
-9. Press the `Test` button and create a test event called `bob`
+6. Press the `Test` button and create a test event called `bob`
-10. Paste the following JSON object to the editor field
+7. Paste the following JSON object to the editor field

 ```
 {